QiDekang/MerNav.github.io/PosterCraft.md

     <div class="abstract-container">
         <h2 class="abstract-title">Abstract</h2>
         <p class="abstract-text">
             Visual Language Navigation (VLN) is one of the fundamental capabilities for embodied intelligence and a critical challenge that urgently needs to be addressed.
 However, existing methods are still unsatisfactory in terms of both success rate (SR) and generalization: Supervised Fine-Tuning (SFT) approaches typically achieve higher SR, while Training-Free (TF) approaches often generalize better, but it is difficult to obtain both simultaneously.
 To this end, we propose a Memory-Execute-Review framework.
 It consists of three parts: a hierarchical memory module for providing information support, an execute module for routine decision-making and actions, and a review module for handling abnormal situations and correcting behavior.
 We validated the effectiveness of this framework on the Object Goal Navigation task.
 Across 4 datasets, our average SR achieved absolute improvements of 7% and 5% compared to all baseline methods under TF and Zero-Shot (ZS) settings, respectively.
 On the most commonly used HM3D_v0.1 and the more challenging open vocabulary dataset HM3D_OVON, the SR improved by 8% and 6%, under ZS settings.
 Furthermore, on the MP3D and HM3D_OVON datasets, our method not only outperformed all TF methods but also surpassed all SFT methods, achieving comprehensive leadership in both SR (5% and 2%) and generalization.
+Additionally, we deployed the MerNav model on the humanoid robot and conducted experiments in the real world.
+The project address is: https://qidekang.github.io/MerNav.github.io/
         </p>
     </div>
 </div>